 At-home teeth aligners from companies like SmileDirectClub are very similar to in-office aligners.
 However, unlike Invisalign and ClearCorrect, home aligners don’t require ongoing trips to the dentist.

-Treatment with home aligners is comparable to that of Invisalign.
-The aligners should be worn for 22 hours per day and only taken out to eat or drink.
-However, unlike Invisalign, treatment with home aligners only takes an average of 6 months to complete.
-Because of this, home aligners are the premier choice for anyone who is seeking quick and convenient results.
+Home aligners and Invisalign have comparable treatment wear schedules.
+You must wear your aligners for 22 hours per day, only removing them to eat or drink (except water).
+However, unlike Invisalign, home aligner treatment only takes an average of 6 months.
+As a result, home aligners are the premier choice for anyone who is seeking quick and convenient results.
 Due to the lack of office visits, home aligners are also much cheaper than traditional orthodontics.
 The average cost of treatment is about $1,900.